COVID-19 (Coronavirus) Concurrent Enrollment Action Plan:

 IMPORTANT THIS WEEK:

-Free Math tutoring became available over IVC beginning Friday, September 6, from 7:30 to 8:50 a.m.
+The free IVC Math tutoring is taking time off during Christmas break.
+Tutoring sessions will resume for spring semester on Friday, January 17, from 7:30 to 8:50 a.m.
 Any student taking any level of Math is welcome.
 Students can come and go anytime between 7:30 and 8:50 to get help -- you do not need to be there at the beginning or stay until the end.
 If you need help in ANY Math class, let your school's IVC facilitator know by noon on Thursday so that your school will be connected on Friday morning.
 Any student, any level of Math, never a cost.
 Counselors, Teachers and Facilitators, you can print out a poster about the tutoring to put on your bulletin board.

 If you are having trouble with getting a writing assignment the way you want it, try Snow College's Online Writing Lab.
 There is no cost, and any student who uses Snow's Canvas system can ask for help.
 For information, click here.